Maersk says client business expected to be back to normal by Monday

-COPENHAGEN Danish shipping giant A.P.
+COPENHAGEN (Reuters) - Danish shipping giant A.P.
 Moller-Maersk expects client-facing operations to return to normal by Monday and is resuming container deliveries at its major ports following a cyber attack on Tuesday.

 'We expect that by Monday we'll be back to something that looks a lot more like a normalized state of business again,' Vincent Clerc, chief commercial officer at the company's shipping unit Maersk Line, told Reuters in a telephone interview.